-You may find your nails also change and become darker than usual, or develop ridges or white lines across them.
+You may find your nails also change and become darker than usual or develop ridges or white lines across them.
 Your nails may also become brittle and dry or lift off the nail bed.
 These changes usually grow out.
 It is recommended that you avoid having your nails done at a nail salon, as this can increase the risk of infection during chemotherapy.

-- Use a moisturising lotion or cream containing the ingredient urea to help with the dryness.
+- Use a good quality moisturising lotion or a cream containing the ingredient urea to help with the dryness.

 - Wear loose, non-restricting clothing.
-Choose cotton fabric instead of rough wool or synthetic fibres.
+Choose clothes made from soft cotton fabric instead of rough wool or synthetic fibres.